stanford-oval/genie-toolkit/README.md

 Given the created everything.tsv file, you can split in train/eval/test with:
 ```
 genie split-train-eval -i everything.tsv --train train.tsv --eval eval.tsv [--test test.tsv] --eval-prob 0.1
+  --split-strategy sentence
 ```

+This command will split according to split strategy:
+- `id`: naive split; the same exact sentence can occur in the training and testing set; use this split only with data that you're confident is highly representative of real-world usage, otherwise you'll overestimate your accuracy (the difference can be up to 20%)
+- `raw-sentence` and `sentence`: split on sentences; sentences in the training set will not occur in the test set; `sentence` considers two sentences to be equal if they differ only for parameters, while `raw-sentence` does not; this is the split to use to train a production model, as it maximizes the amount of available training data without overestimating accuracy
+- `program`: split on programs; the same program will not appear in both the training set and test set;
+  programs that differ only for the parameter values are considered identical;
+- `combination`: split on function combinations; the same sequence of functions will not appear in the training and test set; use this strategy to reproduce the experiment in the Genie paper with a new dataset

 Use `--eval-prob` to control the fraction of the data that will be part of the evaluation set.

-The same amount (with different sentences) will be part of the test set, if `--test` is provided.
+If `--test` is provided, the command will generate a test set as well.
+Regardless of `--split-strategy`, the test set is always split naively from the evaluation/development set, so the same sentence can appear in both.

 #### Step 5.
 Training